psidex/EACS/GUIDE.md

 Copy the configuration text and paste it into `My Config.txt`

-Restart EACS and you will see your new configuration appear in the list
+Restart EACS and you will see your new configuration appear in the list as "My Config"

 ## Editing a config

 Simply find the `.txt` in the configuration folder of the config you want to edit, open the file and edit the text how you want

 Once you save the file, you can click on it in EACS and your new configuration will be applied.
-If it was previously checked, just un-check and then check it again.
+If it was previously checked, you might have to un-check and then check it again.

 ## Remove a config